simple-configuration-server/website/docs/server-configuration/endpoints-directory.md

 ```

 ## 2 URL structure
-All files inside the config directory of which the names do not end with
+All files inside the endpoints directory of which the names do not end with
 'scs-env.yaml', are used as server endpoints.
 These files are served under the
-/configs/ urls.
+/configs/ url path.
 The example file structure above would expose
 the following endpoints:
 ```
 /configs/root_endpoint.json